The Complete Guide to Guitar Tuning

 If you’ve been mesmerized by the sounds of guitar legends using alternate tunings, you might want to try some of them out yourself.

 We’ve got enough material to pack out your next many practice sessions.
-Have a look at the articles below to help you expand your repertoire.
+Have a look at this guide below to help you expand your repertoire.

 4. Where to find alternate tunings